-Plaintiff Sarah Boddy Norris is currently a resident of Asheville.
-On or around December 25, 2021, Norris was banned from all Asheville city parks for a period of three years.

-9. Plaintiff Abigail Temoshchuk-Reynolds is currently a resident of Asheville.
-On or around December 25, 2021, Temoshchuk-Reynolds was banned from all Asheville city parks for a period of three years.

-10. Plaintiff Alexander Bergdahl is currently a resident of Asheville.
-On or around December 25, 2021, Bergdahl was banned from all Asheville city parks for a period of three years.

-11. Plaintiff Amy Hamilton is currently a resident of Asheville.
-On or around December 25, 2021, Hamilton was banned from all Asheville city parks for a period of three years.

-12. Plaintiff Elizabeth Flickinger is currently a resident of Asheville.On or around December 25, 2021, Flickinger was banned from all Asheville city parks for a period of three years.

-13. Plaintiff Elsa Enstrom is currently a resident of Asheville.
-On or around December 25, 2021, Enstrom was banned from all Asheville city parks for a period of three years.

-14. Plaintiff Erica Deaton is currently a resident of Asheville.
-On or around December 25, 2021, Deaton was banned from all Asheville city parks for a period of three years.

-15. Plaintiff Gina Dickhaus is currently a resident of Asheville.
-On or around December 25, 2021, Dickhaus was banned from all Asheville city parks for a period of three years.

-16. Plaintiff Julia Weber is currently a resident of Asheville.
-On or around December 25, 2021, Weber was banned from all Asheville city parks for a period of three years.

-17. Plaintiff Kara Roberts lived in Asheville from June 2019 to April 2022.
-On or around December 25, 2021, Roberts was banned from all Asheville city parks for a period of three years.

-18. Plaintiff Kathryn Hudson is currently a resident of Asheville.
-On or around December 25, 2021, Hudson was banned from all Asheville city parks for a period of three years.

-19. Plaintiff Nicole Martinez is currently a resident of Asheville.
-On or around December 25, 2021, Martinez was banned from all Asheville city parks for a period of three years.

-20. Plaintiff Nicole Matute-Villagrana lived in Asheville from July 2018 to December 2022.
-On or around December 25, 2021, Matute-Villagrana was banned from all Asheville city parks for a period of three years.

-21. Plaintiff Nora Watkins resided in Asheville from January 2020 to April 2022.
-On or around December 25, 2021, Watkins was banned from all Asheville city parks for a period of three years.

-22. Plaintiff Pageant Nevel is currently a resident of Asheville.
-On or around December 25, 2021, Nevel was banned from all Asheville city parks for a period of three years.
+- 7. Plaintiff Sarah Boddy Norris is currently a resident of Asheville.
+On December 25, 2021, Norris was banned from all Asheville city parks for a period of three years. - 8.
+Plaintiff Abigail Temoshchuk-Reynolds is currently a resident of Asheville.
+On December 25, 2021, Temoshchuk-Reynolds was banned from all Asheville city parks for a period of three years. - 9.
+Plaintiff Amy Hamilton is currently a resident of Asheville.
+On or around December 25, 2021, Hamilton was banned from all Asheville city parks for a period of three years. - 10.
+Plaintiff Elizabeth Flickinger is currently a resident of Asheville.
+On December 25, 2021, Flickinger was banned from all Asheville city parks for a period of three years. - 11.
+Plaintiff Elsa Enstrom is currently a resident of Asheville.
+On December 25, 2021, Enstrom was banned from all Asheville city parks for a period of three years. - 12.
+Plaintiff Erica Deaton is currently a resident of Asheville.
+On December 25, 2021, Deaton was banned from all Asheville city parks for a period of three years. - 13.
+Plaintiff Gina Dickhaus is currently a resident of Asheville.
+On December 25, 2021, Dickhaus was banned from all Asheville city parks for a period of three years.

+- 14. Plaintiff Julia Weber is currently a resident of Asheville.
+On December 25, 2021, Weber was banned from all Asheville city parks for a period of three years. - 15.
+Plaintiff Kara Roberts lived in Asheville from June 2019 to April 2022.
+On December 25, 2021, Roberts was banned from all Asheville city parks for a period of three years. - 16.
+Plaintiff Kathryn Hudson is currently a resident of Asheville.
+On December 25, 2021, Hudson was banned from all Asheville city parks for a period of three years. - 17.
+Plaintiff Nicole Martinez is currently a resident of Asheville.
+On December 25, 2021, Martinez was banned from all Asheville city parks for a period of three years. - 18.
+Plaintiff Nicole Matute-Villagrana lived in Asheville from July 2018 to December 2022.
+On December 25, 2021, Matute-Villagrana was banned from all Asheville city parks for a period of three years. - 19.
+Plaintiff Nora Watkins resided in Asheville from January 2020 to April 2022.
+On December 25, 2021, Watkins was banned from all Asheville city parks for a period of three years. - 20.
+Plaintiff Pageant Nevel is currently a resident of Asheville.
+On December 25, 2021, Nevel was banned from all Asheville city parks for a period of three years.